crizzy9/.dotfiles/SHORTCUTS.md

 -- vim.keymap.set('n', '<leader>q', require('telescope.builtin').diagnostics, { desc = 'Open diagnostics list' })

 # Other useful info and commands
+# For mason errors installing language servers, if the issue is with npm edit the ~/.npmrc file comment the registery to use the global registery
 `:Telescope keymaps` - search LSP keymaps
 `:Mason` + i - To install a new LSP server for a language U (when in Mason) - Update lsp servers